 Prescribe IV only for those with severe / deep seated infections, sepsis syndrome (see Severe Systemic Infections) or if the oral route is unavailable.
 Review IV antibiotics daily and switch to oral when appropriate (see IV-Oral Antibiotic Switch Therapy (IVOST).
 See here for indications for initial IV route of antibiotics.

 Antibiotic therapy disturbs the normal gastrointestinal flora, depleting organisms which are protective against CDI.
 Any antibiotic may be associated; those associated most commonly are listed below.
 Other broad spectrum agents (particularly the carbapenems) are also likely to show an association as prescribing increases.
-Overall antibiotic exposure, including excessive duration of therapy is also a risk factor for CDI as is surgical prophylaxis (with cephalosporins and quinolones).
-Proton pump inhibitors and H2 antagonists also increase gastric pH which is associated with an increase in the risk of Clostridium difficile acquisition.
+Overall antibiotic exposure, including excessive duration of therapy, is also a risk factor for CDI, as is surgical prophylaxis (with cephalosporins and quinolones).
+Proton pump inhibitors and H2 antagonists also increase gastric pH which is associated with an increase in the risk of Clostridioides difficile acquisition.

-The GG&C antimicrobial guidelines are designed to reduce the risk of CDI by limiting overall antibiotic exposure (reduced prescriptions and duration of therapy) and by limiting those agents which have the strongest association.
+The NHSGGC antimicrobial guidelines are designed to reduce the risk of CDI by limiting overall antibiotic exposure (reduced prescriptions and duration of therapy) and by limiting those agents which have the strongest association.